AbdulBarakeh/WordCounter/README.md

 ![WordCounter_Diagram](https://user-images.githubusercontent.com/44008172/234650546-ecdbcf16-5e28-410a-b09e-49f7ed1521fa.png)

 ## Iterations/Process
 The software were built in iterations (listed below).
 This helped keep me on track with the requirements.
 For every iteration I would write some test that helped me ensure that the current state of the software were usable as expected.
-This also helped me uphold a good code structure and made it easier to implement the functionality within the components.
+This also helped me uphold a good code structure and made it easier to implement the functionality within the components. <u>***OBS.
+Keep in mind that not all tests run succesfully, that is on purpose.
+Unsuccesfull tests were part of the component testing process and have not been updated.
+These are kept transparency reasons***</u>

 1. Read one file, and count all words in one file.
 2. Split wordcount into multiple files.